randypalusz/Sort_Visualizer/README.md

 # Sort Visualizer

-Using SFML to visualize different list sorting algorithms
+A multithreaded application that uses SFML to visualize a collection of sorting algorithms